EFeru/hoverboard-firmware-hack-FOC/README.md

 Of course the firmware can be further customized for other needs or projects.

+---
+## Wiki
-### Please check the wiki for [Getting Started](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki#getting-started) and for [Troubleshooting](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki#troubleshooting)
+Please check the wiki for [Getting Started](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki#getting-started) and for [Troubleshooting](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki#troubleshooting)

 ---
 ## Projects and Links